1996 US Open – Men's singles

 Defending champion Pete Sampras defeated Michael Chang in the final, 6–1, 6–4, 7–6(7–3) to win the men's singles tennis title at the 1996 US Open.
+It was his fourth US Open title and eighth major title overall.
 Sampras saved a match point en route to the title, in the quarterfinals against Àlex Corretja.
 There, Sampras had a stomach bug and vomited during the fifth set, prompting a warning from the referee for delaying the match.
 He eventually won the fifth set in a tiebreak, 7–6(9–7).

-In the draw for the tournament, there were accusations of American favoritism as world No. 3 Michael Chang, world No. 8 Andre Agassi, and world No. 9 Jim Courier (all Americans) were seeded above their world ranking at numbers 2, 6, and 8 respectively.
-Other players were seeded above their world ranking, including world No. 6 Goran Ivanišević (seeded at number 4) and world No. 7 Richard Krajicek (seeded at number 5).
-Conversely, other players were seeded below their world ranking, including world No. 2 Thomas Muster (seeded at number 3), world No. 5 Boris Becker (seeded at number 6), and world No. 4 Yevgeny Kafelnikov (seeded at number 7).
-Becker withdrew from the tournament with an injury, and Kafelnikov withdrew from the tournament in protest of the seeding.
+In the draw for the tournament, there were accusations of American favoritism as world No. 3 Michael Chang, world No. 8 Andre Agassi, and world No. 9 Jim Courier (all Americans) were seeded above their ATP ranking at numbers 2, 6, and 8 respectively.
+Other top players were also seeded above their ranking, including world No. 6 Goran Ivanišević (seeded fourth) and world No. 7 Richard Krajicek (seeded fifth).
+Conversely, other players were seeded below their world ranking, including world No. 2 Thomas Muster (seeded third), world No. 5 Boris Becker (seeded sixth), and world No. 4 Yevgeny Kafelnikov (seeded seventh).
+Becker eventually withdrew from the tournament with an injury, and Kafelnikov withdrew from the tournament in protest of the seeding.

-This marked the last major appearance of Stefan Edberg; he lost to Ivanišević in the quarterfinals.
+This tournament marked the last major singles appearance of six-time major singles champion Stefan Edberg; he lost to Ivanišević in the quarterfinals.
+It was also the first appearance of future world No. 2 Tommy Haas, who lost to compatriot Michael Stich in the first round.